-This document contains an overview of the Museum's governance standards, policies practices and legal requirements, including summaries of the Museum's Constitution and Bylaws, Committee charters and policies adopted by the Board of Trustees.
-These apply, in accordance with their terms, to Trustees, Committee Members, Officers of the Board and Officers of the Museum
+This document contains an overview of the Museum's governance standards, policies practices and legal requirements, including summaries of the Museum's Constitution and By-laws and policies adopted by the Board of Trustees.
+These apply, in accordance with their terms, to Trustees, Committee Members, Officers of the Board and Officers of the Museum.